GiGurra/profs/README.md

 `profs` is a custom CLI directory profiles tool that allows you to manage and switch between different profiles for specified directories.

+The idea is to be able to quickly switch between for example work and personal profiles without necessarily having to use different computer accounts.

+For example, let's say you have different git profiles (email and other diff config).
+Then you would want to create different versions of the `~/.gitconfig` file and switch between them.
+This could be achieved by creating a `~/.gitconfig.profs/work` and `~/.gitconfig.profs/personal`, and then using `profs` to switch between them.

+Let's say you wish to extend this to also have separate ssh configurations.
+Using `profs`, you would follow the same pattern and create `~/.ssh.profs/work` and `~/.ssh.profs/personal` directories.

+The default `~/.ssh` directory would be a symlink to the active profile directory.
+To switch all configurations, you would simply run `profs set work` or `profs set personal`.

 ## Features

 - Set and manage profiles for specified directories